meminds/DataScience/README.md

 # DataScience
-Turkcell - Geleceği Yazanlar Programı, Veri Bilimi Eğitimi
+### Turkcell - Geleceği Yazanlar Programı, Veri Bilimi Eğitimi

+It includes the code and exercises written during the training.